imaantaheri/AnoLT/README.md

 AnoLT dataset with ground truth labels are located in `data` folder.
 Data of each site is stored in a seperate `.csv` file.
 Different columns are provided to represent date, time, volume count, and labels assigned by the inspectors.

-To interpret the exact location of these sites visit [here](https://vicroadsopendata-vicroadsmaps.opendata.arcgis.com/datasets/traffic-lights/)
+To infer the exact spatial locations of these sites within Victoria, Australia visit and explore [here](https://vicroadsopendata-vicroadsmaps.opendata.arcgis.com/datasets/traffic-lights/).

 To get performance metrics for each method, first, its related python code from `data_to_score` need to be executed.
 The code stores anomaly scores of the test set (last 30% samples in each location) into a folder named `[method name]_results`.